• Skip to primary navigation

 Right?

-But then, as what he said began to sink in, it actually made me very sad.
+But then, as what he said began to sink in, it actually made us very sad.
 Shouldn’t this young man want to be in a home?
 Shouldn’t he want to be part of a family?
 So, why, out of all the places he has been, does he want to be here?

-His understanding of home and family is so much different than mine.
+His understanding of home and family is so much different than ours.
 A home, to him, means conflict and struggle.
 It means constantly being hyper aware and ready to fight or flee at any moment.
 It means feeling alone and frightened, but never being able to show fear or weakness.
 It means growing up way too fast.

 At the Shelter, Wesley is surrounded by people who care about him, 24 hours a day.
 He has a routine and knows what to expect from day to day.
 He never has to question whether he will have clean clothing or enough to eat.
 He knows that his education is important and that his teachers will do everything they can to keep him on track.
 He knows that we want him to have the best future possible.